This is an old border info page. Do not assume it is still accurate. If you have any concerns, contact us.

 Note: If you scan & print, ensure the printed images are the same size as the originals.
 They can be sticky over that.

-It is very important to get a receipt for your vehicle permit when you cross back into the US, (see 3rd picture below) no matter what crossing you use.
-Failure to return the sticker will prevent you from entering Mexico in future and even if you have returned it, their record keeping system is far from perfect, so you should retain a receipt.
+It is very important to get a receipt for your vehicle permit when you cross back into the US, no matter what crossing you use.
+Failure to do this may prevent you from entering Mexico in future and even if you have returned it, their record keeping system is far from perfect, so you should retain a receipt.
 You cannot return it at all border crossings.
 You can no longer return at Tecate, for example.

 Crossing back into the USA can be a 2 or 3 hour experience.
 You may not bring any Pork or Chicken products across and some vegetables are not allowed, specifically potatoes & avocado's.
 If your remove the pit from the avocado's & cook the potatoes, they are OK.
 Most fruits are prohibited.